bobleesj/learn-swift-with-bob/course/object-oriented-swift/override-init-method-property.md

 let bobby = Korean(enterName: "Bob the Dev", myOrigin: "Korean")
 ```

-### Override Init
+## Override Init
-Similar to how you may override a method and property, you may include additional lines of code by overriding the init method.
+Not only you may override methods and properties, but also init methods.

-#### Design Base Class
+### Design Base Class
 Design a class called, `Tesla`.
 It contains a property called, `numberOfWheels`.

 ```swift